Git Standards

 Commit message with no body#

-docs: correct spelling of CHANGELOG
+docs: correct spelling of CHANGELOGCommit message with scope#

-Commit message with description and breaking change footer#
+feat(lang): add polish languageCommit message with description and breaking change footer#

 feat: allow provided config object to extend other configs

-BREAKING CHANGE: `extends` key in config file is now used for extending other config files
+BREAKING CHANGE: `extends` key in config file is now used for extending other config filesCommit message with ! to draw attention to breaking change#

-Commit message with ! to draw attention to breaking change#
+refactor!: drop support for Node 6Commit message with scope and ! to draw attention to breaking change#

 refactor!: drop support for Node 6

-BREAKING CHANGE: refactor to use JavaScript features not available in Node 6.
+BREAKING CHANGE: refactor to use JavaScript features not available in Node 6.Commit message with multi-paragraph body and multiple footers#

 fix: correct minor typos in code